Wednesday, October 15, 2025

 The Hieroglyphic Serpent's tongue. (drawing by Alfonso Lacadena Garcia-Gallo).
 The glyphs on the tongue have been partially transcribed to say "It is...the sculpture of the Win Uh, which is the name of the stairway of Kalo'mte' Ukit Kan Kek Tok', sacred king of Talol".
 The king's name is spelled out in the glyphs on the second from the bottom set.
 The left glyph on the bottom row is the Emblem Glyph for Ek Balam.
 Emblem glyphs are symbols identifying royalty, in this case the Talol dynasty, for whom Ek Balam was the capital city.

-The priests considered Itzamna their chief deity.
-He was the highest-level god within the Maya cosmos.
+Itzamna was the highest-level god within the Maya cosmos and was especially revered by their priests.
 Other deities that were important to priests included the Howler Monkey Gods and the Maiz God.
 These appear in the myth of the Hero Twins covered in Part 3 of this series.
 An important part of the Hero Twins story was the creation of human beings and the gift of maiz to them.
 The Maya understood that the world moves in celestial, seasonal, and life cycles.
 Understanding and interpreting these cycles were important jobs for the priesthood.

 About 5,000 texts have been discovered throughout the Maya world.
 Most were written on stone monuments or ceramic vessels during the Classic period (200 AD-900 AD).
 About 500 hieroglyphic symbols were widely used, with another 500 used only at a given period of time or in a given location.
 The Maya texts were not deciphered until the last half of the 20th century.
 This decipherment revolutionized our understanding of Maya history and culture.
 Until then, the Maya were believed to be peaceful star-gazers.
 It turned out that they were just as inclined to warfare and human sacrifice as any of the other Mesoamerican cultures.